arcxp-ce-support/Fusion-Training-User-Stories/README.md

 }),
 ```

-5. Iterate through the `children` props and each item in a div with the desktopCols, tabletCols and mobileCols values provided by the editor (using bootstrap)
+5. Iterate through the `children` props and place each item in a div with the desktopCols, tabletCols and mobileCols values provided by the editor (using bootstrap)

 6. After Fusion rebuilds, open page builder and add in a new feature.